Betty-Services/Remote-Model-Helper-Steps-Custom-Action-Functions/README.md

 ### Get Filters

-Does the same as the `disect params` step but is only limited to the fitlers.
+Does the same as the `disect params` step but is only limited to the fitlers **and** doesn't flatten the object.

 ### Get Limit and Offset